New Chemistry: is there an opportunity in Lubricants?

 Trevor Gauntlett

-I was asked this question during a recent client visit and broke the long version of "yes" into three parts.
+Back in 2017 I was asked this question during a client visit and broke the long version of "yes" into three parts.

-Two of the bullets are illustrated on the composite slide above.
+Two of the bullets are illustrated on the composite slide on the right/above (depending on your device).
 The constituent parts of the slide are in the different Blogs.
+Only two of the four came to full commerciality

 Similar processes appear to be behind Honeywell UOP/Eni's Ecofining process: here is a link to some background and the following link for the application.
 Eni has implemented Ecofining at its Venice refinery.
 Here's a release about the widespread availability of renewable diesel.